Donald Trump, in George Stephanopoulos interview, says he’d accept foreign dirt on 2020 opponents

 One of the central claims Democrats have made about the 2016 presidential election is that Russia tried to interfere to help Mr. Trump.
 Some have gone so far as to claim Russia’s involvement delegitimizes Mr. Trump’s presidency, though there is no evidence on what effect Moscow’s efforts had and former special counsel Robert Mueller found no evidence of collusion between Kremlin operatives and the Trump campaign.

-Indeed, the notorious Steele dossier makes it explicit in its sourcing that Russian officials were the source of some of the more salacious dirt being spread about Mr. Trump.
+Indeed, the notorious Steele dossier makes it explicit that Russian officials were the source of some of the more salacious dirt being spread about Mr. Trump.

 In his Stephanopoulos interview, Mr. Trump didn’t specify the Steele dossier but argued that all politicians at least listen to foreign sources of dirt on political rivals for opposition research.